 The transporting of people in the trailer puts their lives at risk and may be illegal.
 The trailer does not have seat belts, therefore, it is not designed to carry passengers.

 Towing and Weight Distribution

 Weight distribution is an important factor when loading your travel trailer.
-A recreational vehicle with the cargo distributed properly will result in efficient, troublefree towing.
-Refer to Section 7 - Towing for more information.
+A recreational vehicle with the cargo distributed properly will result in efficient, trouble-free towing; see Loading on page 7-3.

 Controlling Sway